top of page

 Here are some common routes that tourists frequently take:

-Costa Rica has an extensive bus network that connects almost every town and region, making buses one of the most popular ways for both locals and tourists to travel.
+Costa Rica has an extensive bus network connecting almost every town and region, making buses one of the most popular ways for locals and tourists to travel.
 While public buses are the most economical choice, private and shared shuttles offer more comfort and direct routes, especially to popular tourist destinations.
 Shuttles tend to be faster, with fewer stops along the way and are a good option if you’re traveling with a group or prefer a door-to-door service.
 However, they are significantly more expensive, often starting at $40 USD per person.

 Why choose to travel by bus?